2019 SXSW Film Venue Guide

-The JW Marriott hosts this Virtual Cinema exhibition in Salon 5/6 on the fourth floor of the hotel.
-Nearly 30 distinct VR experiences will be open to all badge holders, operating March 13-15, 11am-6pm.
+The JW Marriott hosts this Virtual Cinema exhibition in Griffin Hall on the 2nd floor of the hotel.
+Open to all badge holders, the exhibition will run March 11-13, 11am-6pm.

 Satellite Venue: AFS Cinema (6406 N. I-35 Frontage Rd.)

 Located 6 miles from Downtown Austin, you’ll need more than walking shoes to get to this satellite venue (the SXSW Shuttle doesn’t stop here, either).
 But it’s worth the trek to see Austin’s newest arthouse theatre, a passion project of the Austin Film Society and its founder, Richard Linklater.
-There’s ample parking on-site, as well as a full bar and upscale concessions.
-A good bet for locals without badges wanting to experience SXSW at a safe remove, AFS Cinema’s SXSW slate includes the latest features from Austin filmmakers like the Zellner Brothers and Yen Tan, as well as free community screenings highlighting the work of local student filmmakers.
+There’s ample parking on-site, as well as a full bar and concessions stand; other dining options in the Linc include Easy Tiger, Vivo, Pluckers, and Lima Criolla.
+A good bet for locals without badges wanting to experience SXSW at a safe remove.

 Lines: The Rundown

-Every year, SXSW seems to tweak its badge and/or queue system just enough to make our heads spin.
-But it’s not that complicated, we swear!
-First thing you should know: No matter what badge you have – Platinum, Film, Interactive, or Music – you can theoretically get into any film, any Interactive panel, any music show, and so on.
+First thing you should know: No matter what badge you have – Platinum, Film, Interactive, or Music – you can theoretically get into any film, any Interactive panel, any Music show, any Comedy podcast taping, and so on.
 But your badge does determine your priority in line, or “access” level.
-Here’s the breakdown:

 Platinum badge holders get primary access to everything.
 If you have a Film Badge, you get primary access to Film (and secondary access to other tracks); if you have a Music Badge, you get primary access to Music, and so on and so on.

 Hold up, there are couple more how-to-line-up layers to unpack.
-SXXpress “fast passes” guarantee you priority access to film screenings, provided you show up 30 minutes before showtime.
+SXXpress digital “fast passes” guarantee you priority access to film screenings (and Comedy showcases, Conference sessions, Music showcases, etc.), provided you show up 30 minutes before showtime.
 (Don’t be a dawdler: If you show up 29 minutes before showtime, it’s straight to the back of the Primary Access line for you.)
 Platinum badge holders are eligible to receive up to 3 SXXpress passes per day; Film badge holders are eligible for 2 passes per day.
-This year, the SXXpress pass has gone entirely digital.
+You can only request a SXXpress pass for events that you are a Primary badge holder for.
+(Platinum badge holders can access everything.)
 Via either the SXSW Go app or the online schedule, you can request a pass for your preferred film starting 24 hours before showtime.
 (Also, hey – don’t be an asshole about this.
 If you’re in a movie when the 24-hour window opens, kindly exit the theatre before you whip out your phone.)
 Read more about the SXXpress system here.

-Select venues – Stateside, Rollins, Vimeo, and all of the Alamo screens – also use something called a Film Queue Card.
+Select venues also use something called a Film Queue Card.
 Volunteers will start distributing those an hour before showtime; these numbered cards will guarantee you a place in the theatre so long as you stay in line.
 Once these cards are all distributed, Buffer Cards are handed out.
 They don’t guarantee you a seat, but they do get you first crack at any seats not claimed by SXXpress holders.

-Finally, single tickets are available for purchase, but are hard-to-impossible to acquire at the smaller theatres.
-Your best bets are the Paramount, Vimeo, ZACH Theatre, and satellite venue AFS Cinema.
+Finally, single tickets are available for purchase, but are difficult-to-impossible to acquire at the smaller theatres.
+Your best bets are the Paramount, Atom Theater, ZACH Theatre, and satellite venue AFS Cinema.
 You'll also have better luck during the second half of the festival when films are on their second or third screening.

 SXSW Ins & Outs